IgorGRBR/so_sneaky/README.md

 ## Building instructions

-I only tested building and running this game on MacOS, Fedora 38 and Ubuntu 20.04.
+*I only tested building and running this game on MacOS, Fedora 38 and Ubuntu 20.04.*

 ### Building on Linux

 Make sure you have installed all the necessary dependencies:

-On Ubuntu:
+On Debian/Ubuntu:
-`sudo apt-get install xorg libxext-dev zlib1g-dev libbsd-dev`
+`sudo apt-get install clang xorg xorg-dev libxext-dev zlib1g-dev libbsd-dev`

 On Fedora:
-`sudo dnf install libXext libXext-devel zlib zlib-devel libbsd libbsd-devel`
+`sudo dnf install clang libXext libXext-devel zlib zlib-devel libbsd libbsd-devel`

 Then `cd` into the repository and then `make`.